Careers Education Information, Advice and Guidance

 Management of provider access requests: Procedure: A provider wishing to request access should contact Laura Wareing, Assistant Head Curriculum, Telephone: 07736338422 Email: email@example.com.

-Opportunities for access: A number of events, integrated into the school’s careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/carers, for example, employers and Higher/Further Educational Institutions.
+The Limes College offers the six provider encounters required by law and a number of additional events, integrated into the school careers programme.
+We will offer providers an opportunity to come into school to speak to pupils or their parents or carers.

 Support for parents and carers